 - VET programmes including apprenticeship

-- VET programmes including apprenticeship for adults beyond 25 years ( shorter programmes on the basis of RPL)
+3. VET programmes including apprenticeship for adults beyond 25 years (shorter programmes on the basis of RPL)

-In Denmark, there are around 110 institutions, which are recognized providers of VET programmes at under the jurisdiction of the Ministry of Education.
-There are 106 main programmes leading to almost 300 different qualifications and certificates
+In Denmark, there are around 100 institutions, which are recognized providers of VET programmes at under the jurisdiction of the Ministry of Children and Education.
+There are over 100 main programmes leading to almost 300 different qualifications and certificates.

 Figure 1 gives an overview of VET pathways and permeability in the Danish Education and training system.

 CVET consists of a number of different forms of formal and non-formal types of vocationally oriented continuing education e.g. labour market training schemes and continuing professional development at a tertiary level.
-The CVET system contributes to maintaining and improving the vocational and professional skills and competences of the workforce, and it plays an important role in the continuing structural changes of the economy, and it offers rich opportunities for skilled workers to upgrade both their vocational and general competences over time.
+The CVET system contributes to maintaining and improving the vocational and professional skills and competences of the workforce, and it plays an important role in the continuing structural changes of the economy.
+The system offers rich opportunities for skilled workers to upgrade both their vocational and general competences over time.
 In addition there is a diverse offer from sector bodies, from the approved technological institutes, and from private providers.